open-modding-alliance/.github/profile/README.md

 ## Hi there 👋

-TOC:
 ### 🙋‍♀️ WHAT IS OPEN MODDING ALLIANCE
-At it's core, Open Modding Alliance, is about sharing tools, knowledge and assets for Farming Simulator mods.
+At it's core, Open Modding Alliance is about sharing tools, knowledge and assets for Farming Simulator mods.

 ### OUR MANIFESTO

 ### 🌈 WANT TO CONTRIBUTE?
 Collaboration is the heart of the alliance and we want you to contribute.
 There is currently four ways you can do this:
 1. 🐛 Share your feedback and suggestions [ISSUES]